gnosly/TomcatJdbcConnectionTest/README.md

 ![alt text](https://github.com/gnosly/JdbcTomcatConnectionTest/blob/master/src/main/doc/jconsole_mbean.png "MBean opened in jconsole")

-5. open in a browser the web app welcome page http://localhost:8080/JdbcTomcatConnectionTest/ and click on the button.
+5. open in a browser the web app welcome page http://localhost:8080/JdbcTomcatConnectionTest/ and click on the button *open a new abandoned connection*.
 Now you could see on Jmx that each time you click the button the line of active connection grows and never goes down

 ![alt text](https://github.com/gnosly/JdbcTomcatConnectionTest/blob/master/src/main/doc/webapp_welcome_page.png "Web app welcome page")